 To help us achieve our environmental aims, we’ve taken the Festival Vision: 2025 pledge.
-We’re aiming for a 50% reduction in annual greenhouse gas emissions by 2025 and to do that, we have targets to reach.
-These include a target of recycling 50% of all waste, and 50% less diesel consumption by 2025.
-We’ll also be working with our supply chains to for more sustainable food sourcing, measuring our impacts and working with other industry bodies to improve our practices.
+We’re aiming for a 50% reduction in annual greenhouse gas emissions by 2025, 50% less diesel consumption and a target to recycle 50% of all waste by 2025.
+We’ll also be working with our supply chains for more sustainable food sourcing, measuring our impacts and working with other industry bodies to improve our practices.

-- No plastic straws – We’re banning plastic straws from bars.
+No plastic straws – In 2017, we banned plastic straws from bars.
 They can’t be recycled, contribute to litter and can end up blowing into the estuary – so they’re no good to anyone!

-- Rame Peninsula Beach Careare building a giant mural for the festival, made from plastic waste collected on the beach – a poignant visual reminder of why we really must cut down our disposable plastics consumption.
-They’ll be doing marine waste art workshops and presenting their art to the festival.
+Rame Peninsula Beach Care have built giant art pieces for the festival, made from plastic waste collected on the beach – a visual reminder of why we have to cut down our disposable plastics consumption.

 How can I help?